AyeAreEm/impulse/README.md

 @def -> define a static label for something (e.g. @def CAP: 100; or @def io: @import "stdio.h";)

-defer -> perform action right before the end of current scope
+defer -> perform action right before the end of current scope usize -> unsigned integer type with the same number of bits as the platform's pointer type sizeof -> returns the size in bytes of a type

+standard library:
+windows -> either natively or a mapping to raylib networks -> http 1.0 sockets -> websockets, etc
 ```
 for more info, look at the <a href="./DOCS/DOCS.md">Docs</a><br>
 for examples, check out the <a href="./examples">examples folder</a>